 Climbing shoes are available in several different materials that all have their own benefits and drawbacks.

 Synthetic shoes have little breathability.
 Due to the shoes ‘poor ventilation, your feet become hot, stinky, and sweaty.
 Also, they do not stretch a lot, so ensure they fit your feet perfectly when trying them on.

 However, some designers have created perforated synthetic shoes, and they are in the market nowadays.
 The design can prevent sweat and moisture buildup and save you the agony of suffering from blisters and severe foot pains.

 Leather shoes are the most ordinary shoe type, and they stretch a lot.
 They give you the most breathability, so your feet will not sweat a lot, and you experience little moisture buildup.
-Leather shoes are simple to maintain, does not smell bad with time, and does not hang on to odors.
+Leather shoes are simple to maintain, do not smell bad with time, and do not hang on to odors.